asibionix/dart-go-zero-to-mastery/README.md

 ## Learning Model

-This repository follows a structured **Professor–Student** learning model:
+This repository follows a **Professor–Student learning model**, focused on mastery through repetition and logical thinking.

-1. Concept Explanation (based on official documentation and practical examples)
+1. Concept Explanation (based on official documentation and examples)
 2. Logic Building (pseudocode and reasoning)
 3. Visualization (flowcharts)
 4. Implementation (Dart and Go)
 5. Documentation (markdown for each topic)
 6. Version Control and GitHub Upload

-This ensures a **professional, reproducible, and portfolio-quality learning journey**.
+This ensures a **professional, reproducible, and portfolio-quality learning experience**.

 ---